nicolascine/github-search/README.md

 On the other hand using the advantages of GraphQL and the cache of apollo client in each query.

+This configuration allows passing values from the Apollo store to redux, using a serializing layer that will keep the container component (data handler) agnostic of data fetching by means of a stateless component.

+In the future, the challenge will be to keep the Apollo cache updated with the Redux store automatically.

 ```
   +---------------------+
   |     Apollo Client   |